tanifgit/fhir-lists/README.md

 # fhir-lists
 Sample of using FHIR Lists (_list, Functional/Current Lists, and $find)

+This repo includes a Postman Collection export of sample FHIR REST API HTTP requests, to demonstrate the use of Lists.
+See deatils below.

 Sometimes it is more convenient, more efficient, and more secure, to limit FHIR Searches per pre-defined "Lists" of Resources.

 [Since v2025.1 we support several List-related features](https://docs.intersystems.com/irisforhealthlatest/csp/docbook/DocBook.UI.Page.cls?KEY=HXIHRN_new20251#HXIHRN_new20251_healthinterop) in our FHIR Server.